 - Review of the group’s overall corporate governance arrangements.

-- Receive reports on the views of LBMA’s Members and key stakeholders.
+- Receive reports on the views of the LBMA’s Members and key stakeholders.

 An expert group of staff, referred to as the Executive, carries out work agreed by our Board and its sub-committees.